RebeldeCuantico/ddd-api/README.md

 - **AggregateRoot**: A trait that marks an entity as the root of an aggregate.
 - **Sequential GUID Generator**: A custom GUID generator to provide sequential unique identifiers.
 - **Product Aggregate**: An example aggregate root with `Product` as the main entity.
+- **Money Value Object**: An example implementation of a Value Object.

 ## Project Structure